Summary of Decameron tales: First tale (III, 1)

 Masetto da Lamporecchio feigns to be mute, and obtains a gardener's place at a convent of women, who with one accord make haste to lie with him.

 Filostrato's tale of a man's devices that he employs to enjoy the physical company of a convent of nuns was also in Cento Novelle Antiche from the 13th century.

 Second tale (III, 2)

 A groom lies with the wife of King Agilulf, who learns the fact, keeps his own counsel, finds out the groom and shears him.
 The shorn shears all his fellows and so comes safe out of the scrape.

 Pampinea's clever tale originates in either the Panchatantra, a Sanskrit story from the 4th century AD, or the Histories of Herodotus.
 However, Boccaccio's version is unique in that the husband in the tale preserves both his honor and that of his wife, and emphasis on "keeping up appearances" that is distinct of the Renaissance merchant class, to which Boccaccio belonged.

 Third tale (III, 3)

-Under cloak of confession and a most spotless conscience, a lady, enamored of a young man, induces a dim-witted friar unwittingly to provide a means to the entire gratification of her passion.
+A married woman falls in love with a man.
+Unable to approach him directly, she complains to his friend, a friar, that he is pestering her, and asks him to tell him to stop.
+In the end, she accuses him of climbing up to her window while her husband is out of town, giving him the hint that he is safe to visit her.